lkcozy/code-notes/notes/communication/writing/writing_general.md

 - This is more `versatile`
 - This is not the fault of the `presumably`(by reasonable assumption) `well-intentioned` extension authors.
 - Technical lead is a position that requires `intricate`(complex) calibration of various personality `traits`(feature)
+- This feature is a `tremendous`(huge) `addition`(complement/supplement) to the TypeScript language.
+- It should have a significant, long-term, positive impact on how people write code with TypeScript.
+- In JavaScript, we often have to `probe`(examine) a variable in different ways to see if it has a more specific type that we can use.

 ## General